-Research Consortium on Education Policy and Development in Greater Bay Area, HKIER INDICATOR: In order to make the comparison at regional level, we employed the indicator of Gross Regional Product (GRP), which is the measurement of the total value of goods and services produced within a region, including taxes and minus subsidies on production.
+Research Consortium on Education Policy and Development in Greater Bay Area, HKIER

+INDICATOR: In order to make the comparation at reginal level, we employed the indicator of Gross Regional Product(GRP) ,whcih is the measurement of the total value of goods and services produced within a region, including taxes and minus subsidies on production.
 It provides an important measure of a region's economic performance.

-SOURCES: Statistics from mainland GBA cities are collected from China Urban Yearbook (2017-2021); statistics of Hong Kong are collected from HK Census and Statistics Department; statistics of Macau are collected from Macau Statistics and Census Service.
-Per Capita Economic Development in Typical Cities of GBA: 2016-2020 Average Absolute GDP per Capita and Absolute GDP per Capita of Key Cities in the Greater Bay Area, 2016-2020
+SOURCES: Statistics from mainland GBA cities are collected from China Urban Yearbook(2017-2021); statistics of Hong Kong are collected from HK Census and Statistics Department; statistics of Macau are collected from Macau Statistics and Census Service.

+Per Capita Economic Development in Typical Cities of GBA: 2016-2020

+Average Absolute GDP per capita and Absolute GDP per capita of key cities in the Greater Bay Area, 2016-2020